 After studying tissue samples from the fish, scientists discovered that the pigment in their skin gives them the special ability to absorb light.

-The ultra-black fish — of which there are many different species — reflect less than five per cent of the light that hits them.
+The ultra-black fish — of which there are many different species — reflect less than 0.5 per cent of the light that hits them.

 This protects these fish from predators who use light from their bodies to find prey.

 Some predators are bioluminescent, which means they have the ability, like fireflies, to make light with their bodies in the pitch-black depths of the ocean.